Joan Murrell Owens: Education

 With the support of her parents, Owens became interested in the life of the oceans at young age.
 In 1950 Owens graduated from Miami's Booker T. Washington High School.
 She was awarded two scholarships, one from the Pepsi-Cola Company and a Sarah Maloney (Art Scholarship) at Fisk University.
 She later entered Fisk University but the university did not offer a program in the marine sciences.
 Thus in 1954 she majored in fine art and received her BFA degree with minors mathematics and psychology.

 For graduate study, Owens entered the University of Michigan with the intention to study commercial art.
 In 1956 she switched to pursue and later receive a Master of Science degree in guidance counseling with an emphasis on reading therapy.
-After that, she returned to Washington D.C.; to pursue marine biology, with support from her companion Philip Morrison, she entered George Washington University in 1970.
+After that, she returned to Washington D.C. to pursue marine biology, with support from her companion Philip Morrison, she entered George Washington University in 1970.
 George Washington University did not have an undergraduate program in marine science.
-Thus, she majored in geology and a minor in zoology to compensate.
+Thus, she majored in geology and a minor in zoology.
 She received her B.S. in geology in 1973 and her M.S. in 1976.

 Research

 Continuing work toward her doctorate, she returned to Howard University in Washington D.C. as a professor of geology in 1976.
 Owens had sickle cell anemia traits, making research limited by her inability to scuba dive for specimens.
 Instead, she conducted a laboratory project at the Smithsonian Institution using coral samples collected by the USS Albatross (1882) expeditions.
 Her doctoral research investigated deep-sea button corals.
 Her dissertation was titled "Microstructural Changes in the Scleractinian Families Micrabaciidae and Fungiidae and their Taxonomic and Ecologic Implications."
+Owens said she was drawn to the subject matter because she found it exciting to see how nature works.
+“I knew I wanted to do coral study,” she said in an interview with New Directions journal.
+“I learned of the strange case of this little thing starting in shallow water and the changes in the family as it migrated into deeper water.
+So I thought, ‘Here’s an interesting group that few people have been working on.’"
 She received her PhD from George Washington University in 1984.

 She continued her laboratory work at the Smithsonian to classify and study button corals.
 She began advancing to the rank of associate professor in the department of Geology and Geography at Howard University in 1986.
-She created the new genus Rhombopsammia and its two species in 1986.
-In 1994 she added a new species to the genus Letepsammia, naming L. franki for her husband, Frank A. Owens.
+She described the new genus of button coral Rhombopsammia and three coral species in 1986.
+In 1994, she added a new species to the genus Letepsammia, naming L. franki for her husband, Frank A. Owens.
 Both genera are in the family Micrabaciidae.